 F-1 and J-1 students need work authorization from the ISSO to undertake paid or unpaid employment.
 The type of employment authorization (e.g. CPT, OPT, on-campus employment etc.) needed will largely depend on eligiblity and the details of the specific employment opportunity.

 Unpaid Employment While on OPT

 Students on 12 month OPT may undertake unpaid employment, as long as the work 1) relates to the student's field of study and 2) does not violate any U.S. Department of Labor laws.
-OPT students should check with their unpaid employer's HR to make sure that the on-boarding process is done in accordance with all laws and policies, in addition to following all OPT regulations.
+OPT students should check with their unpaid employer's Human Resources office to make sure that the on-boarding process is done in accordance with all laws and policies, in addition to following all OPT regulations.

 The question OPT students should ask is not "What is allowed on OPT?," which is but one small part of the web of laws and regulations governing employment in the U.S., but rather, "Is this really the best path for me, given my future plans?"
 We advise students to carefully weigh the short-term benefits of stopping one's OPT unemployment clock using unpaid employment with the long-term impacts, which could include problems in future H1-B and green card applications.
 All it takes is one USCIS officer in a green card interview to interpret unpaid employment on a resume as a violation (whether correctly or not--officers have discretion) to undo years' worth of hard work and planning for a life in the U.S..

 Remember that any off-campus employment, whether paid or unpaid, for F-1 or J-1 students must be authorized prior to starting the employment.
 Without proper work authorization, working off-campus would be considered a violation of your F-1 or J-1 requirements.
 The consequences could include: loss of legal immigration status in the U.S., possible deportation by the U.S. Department of Homeland Security, and great difficulty in any future attempts to acquire a visa to enter the U.S.